Palazzo Parking Valet, Self Parking , Map & Fees

 Hotel guests at the Venetian resort should park in the Venetian garage, while guests of the Palazzo should park in the Palazzo parking garage.

-Even though there’s no charge for parking, it’s usually not a challenge to find a parking spot.
+It’s usually not a challenge to find a parking spot in either garage.
 An exception to this might be when there’s a major event, festival, or convention happening close to or at one of the two resorts.

 The self-parking garage at the Palazzo is also a very convenient spot to park if you want a location that’s close to many different entertainment venues, casinos, shopping, and dining options.